How to Reach Us

 Mammalian erythroid cells undergo enucleation during a late stage of differentiation, a process that does not occur in other vertebrates.
 This process has critical physiological and evolutional significance for the morphogenesis and hemoglobin enrichment of mature mammalian red blood cells.
 Although enucleation has been known for decades, the mechanisms that regulate this process remain obscure.
 Peng Ji began studying enucleation in our lab, and identified key roles for Rac GTPase and fir the formin (actin nucleating protein) mDia2 in the final step of erythroblast enucleation - the formation of the contractile actin ring on the plasma membrane of late-stage erythroblasts at the boundary between the cytoplasm and nucleus of enucleating cells.

 Recently, along with her undergraduate student, Austin Gromatzky, Shilpa Hattangadi has begun to uncover the function of an unusual regulator of erythroid chromatin condensation and enucleation, the nuclear export protein, Xpo7.
 Xpo7 is highly erythroid specific and induced markedly during terminal differentiation; its expression is regulated by some of the master erythroid transcriptional regulators.
-It is unusual for a nuclear export protein in that it does not require a specific nuclear export signal, as do all other exportins..
-Interestingly, except for Xpo7 all other nuclear exportins transcripts are repressed during terminal erythropoiesis.
+It is unusual for a nuclear export protein in that it does not require a specific nuclear export signal, as do all other exportins.
+Interestingly, except for Xpo7 transcripts of all other nuclear exportins are repressed during terminal erythropoiesis.
 Shilpa studied the function of Xpo7 by shRNA knockdown and discovered that erythroblast nuclei from Xpo7-kd cells were less condensed and larger than control nuclei, as judged by confocal immunofluorescence microscopy.
 Enucleation was blocked, and Xpo7-KD nuclei retained almost all nuclear proteins while normal extruded nuclei had very little protein, as judged both by silver stained gels and mass spectrometry.
 This suggested that Xpo7 is a nonspecific nuclear export protein that removes all nuclear proteins from the erythroid nucleus in order to allow chromatin to condense.
+Strikingly, DNA binding proteins such as histones H2A and H3 accumulated in the cytoplasm of normal late erythroblasts prior to and during enucleation, but not in Xpo7-knockdown cells.
+Thus chromatin condensation during erythroid development involves removal of histones from the nucleus facilitated by Xpo7.
 Along with Austin, she is using immunoprecipitation and yeast-2-hybrid methods to uncover the erythroid-specific cargos of Xpo7.
-She will continue her work as Assistant Professor in the Departments of Pediatrics and Pathology at Yale University School of Medicine beginning in the fall of 2012
+She is continuing this work as Assistant Professor in the Departments of Pediatrics and Pathology at Yale University School of Medicine.

 The pre-mRNA splicing factor Muscleblind-like 1(Mbnl1) is required for terminal erythroid differentiation

 The scope and role of regulated exon use in pre-mRNAs during erythroid development is poorly understood.
-Using their mRNA- seq data sets from erythroid progenitors and mature Ter-119+ erythroblasts, Bill Wing, working with Albert W. Cheng in Prof. Chris Burge's lab and UROPs Katherine Luo and Paula Trepman, identified hundreds of differentiation-associated isoform changes during terminal erythropoiesis.
-During differentiation there were major changes in eight classes of alternative isoform expression events involving alternative splicing, alternative 3' end cleavage and polyadenylation, and/or alternative promoter usage; these included skipped exons (SE), mutually exclusive exons (MXEs), alternative 5' and 3' splice sites (A5SS and A3SS), alternative first exons (AFE), alternative last exons (ALE), tandem 3' untranslated regions (tandem 3′ UTRs), and retained introns (RI).
+Using their mRNA- seq data sets from erythroid progenitors and mature Ter-119+ erythroblasts, Bill Wong, working with Albert W. Cheng in Prof. Chris Burge's lab and UROPs Katherine Luo and Paula Trepman, identified hundreds of differentiation-associated isoform changes during terminal erythropoiesis.
+During differentiation there were major changes in eight classes of alternative isoform expression events involving alternative splicing, alternative 3' end cleavage and polyadenylation, and/or alternative promoter usage; these included skipped exons, mutually exclusive exons, alternative 5' and 3' splice sites, alternative first exons, alternative last exons, tandem 3' untranslated regions, and retained introns.
 They focused on alternative exon use during differentiation; many of these changes in usage coincided with induction of ~400 erythroid-important genes as well as repression of about 6000 early- stage genes, suggesting that both large-scale transcriptional and post-transcriptional programs are critical to ensure proper erythroid differentiation.